dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 match subclasses or subproperties.

-The HTTP header `X-Knora-Accept-Project` must be submitted; its value is a Knora project IRI.
+The HTTP header `X-Knora-Accept-Project` must be submitted; its value is a DSP-API project IRI.
 In the request URL, the values of `resourceClass` and `orderByProperty` are URL-encoded IRIs in the [complex schema](introduction.md#api-schema).
 The `orderByProperty` parameter is optional; if it is not supplied, resources will be sorted alphabetically by resource IRI (an arbitrary but consistent order).